parimalp/compute_acceleration_using_Vitis/README.md

 This tutorial has several sections.
 After getting familiar with tutorial environment in section 1, you will try an "Hello World" application using Vitis in section 2.
 Section 3 is an extension of section 2, which would use several common optimization methods to improve the kernel's bandwidth.
 The algorithm in section 2 and 3 for demonstration is simply vector addition.
 Section 4 gives an example of accelerating OpenCV functions, which sounds more complex, but it's still easy to use and understand.

 Due to the tutorial time limitation, you will work on software emulation only.
 Software emulation is more for function validation rather than performance evaluation.
 The real performance needs to get from hardware running.
-If you're interested in how to deploy the developed application to hardware, please read the last chapter [Next Steps](#next-steps) for more info.
+If you are interested in how to deploy the developed application to hardware, please read the last chapter [Next Steps](#next-steps) for more info.

 ### Tutorial Objectives